-It all started with the enticing prospect of employees regaining control – of being able to juggle their home and work lives without actually feeling like juggling at all.
+Home working started with the enticing prospect of employees regaining control – of being able to juggle their home and work lives without actually feeling like juggling at all.

-But six months in, the reversal of government requests to return to the office later (plus the prospect of another six months of working from home), and the cracks are starting to show.
 In short, working from home isn’t always working.
 It’s not working from a wellbeing point of view (during a ten-day period in June, one-in-five home workers claimed to have experienced depression, source: ONS), but it’s also not working from a performance and productivity point of view.
 A third of workers recently polled by Digital.com admitted they were now less productive – with reasons cited including everything from less collaboration (33%), to less mental stimuli (29%), having anxiety (28%) to – not forgetting – experiencing less management oversight (18%).

 Lack of oversight cannot be underestimated.
 Just because organisations need to be more compassionate, and reflective of people’s at-home situation doesn’t mean they don’t have a right to insist on proper performance.
 It’s why it’s never been more important that organisations are clear in their expectations of staff, including setting defined goals and targets and ensuring feedback is being given.

 Pre-COVID, oversight that was informal, and took place naturally in the office, is now often absent altogether.
-But far from oversight being some Orwellian notion of control, scrutiny and surveillance, line manager supervision is something many employees actually crave; to make them feel they are meeting targets, meeting performance expectations, and contributing their part to a company's strategic aims.
+But far from oversight being some Orwellian notion of control, scrutiny, and surveillance, line manager supervision is something many employees actually crave; to make them feel they are meeting targets, meeting performance expectations, and contributing their part to a company's strategic aims.
 A recent Gallup poll found 26% of employees strongly agree the feedback they get helps them improve their work.

-Lack of support and oversight on the other hand risks remote employees setting themselves unrealistic expectations, taking on too much responsibility and not being able to clearly delineate between what are working hours and non-working hours.
+Lack of support and oversight on the other hand risks remote employees setting themselves unrealistic expectations, taking on too much responsibility, and not being able to clearly delineate between what are working hours and non-working hours.
 This, plus lack of appropriately-timed intervention often starts the slippery slope towards too-late-to-avoid disciplinary action and even worse.

 So, what can you do to improve staff performance remotely?